auth0/docs/articles/email/index.md

 The Auth0 shared email provider restricts your account from sending more than 10 emails per minute total, including all email types (welcome, verification, password reset, etc.).

-If you are concerned that your account will exceed these shared email limits or if you wish to have more control over the email service (for example: the IP address from which your emails are sent), you can configure your own email provider for use with Auth0.
+Although Auth0 makes its best effort to deliver all emails for our customers, if you want guaranteed delivery, or anticipate a high volume that will exceed these shared email limits, or wish to have direct access to logs or desire more control over the email service (for example: the IP address from which your emails are sent), you can configure your own email provider for use with Auth0.

 For more information on setting up your own email provider, see:
 * [Using your own SMTP provider (SendGrid/Amazon SES/Mandrill)](/email/providers)